Kavi8428/Kavi8428/README.md

 - 👀 I’m interested in Software developing
 - 🌱 I’m currently learning in HARDY ATI Sri Lanka
 - 💞️ I’m looking to collaborate on full stack Developer
-- 📫 How to reach me ...
+- 📫 You can meet me on lakshanudra987@gmail.com

 <!---
 Kavi8428/Kavi8428 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.